 (1) an electrical problem,

-When you find your first electrical problem in the primary electrical system with a copy of FIRST THINGS
+When you find your first electrical problem in the primary electrical system of a vehicle following the test steps in FIRST THINGS

 It would be unfortunate to test a bad electrical circuit the wrong way and get a good reading and you think the bad circuit is good!